Can GPT models Follow Human Summarization Guidelines? A Study for Targeted Communication Goals: Experimental Setup

 \section{Experimental Setup}

 \paragraph{Datasets.}

-We chose two datasets with different communication goals, in different languages and belonging to different domains for our experiments.
+We used two datasets covering different communication goals, languages and contexts: DialogSum~\citep{chen-etal-2021-dialogsum} and DECODA~\citep{favre-etal-2015-call}.

-DialogSum \citep{chen-etal-2021-dialogsum} consists of social conversations.
-It comprises 12460, 1500 and 500 samples in its training, validation and test splits.
-DialogSum was used in a challenge in which several teams took part and presented their results \citep{chen-etal-2022-dialogsum}, which favors comparison of results.
+DialogSum consists of social conversations in English and includes 12,460, 1,500 and 500 samples in its training, validation and test splits, respectively.
+It was used in a challenge~\citep{chen-etal-2022-dialogsum}, which favors comparison of results.

-DECODA \citep{favre-etal-2015-call} is a call-center human-human spoken conversation corpus, collected from the RATP (Paris public transport authority) and mostly deal with customer inquiries and agent responses.
-The corpus was proposed as a pilot task at Multiling 2015 \citep{favre-etal-2015-call}, and the DECODA (FR) test set contains 100 conversations with 212 synopses.
+DECODA~\citep{favre-etal-2015-call} is a call-center human-human spoken conversation corpus in French, collected from the RATP (Paris public transport authority) and mostly deals with customer inquiries and agent responses.
+The corpus was proposed as a pilot task at Multiling 2015~\citep{favre-etal-2015-call}.
+The test set used in this study contains 100 conversations with 212 synopses, i.e. references.

-\paragraph{Models and Parameters.} We used the OpenAI \chatgpt{} -- gpt-3.5-turbo\footnote{OpenAI GPT-3.5: \url{https://platform.openai.com/docs/models/gpt-3-5}, the version used in September is gpt-3.5-turbo-0613} and the \gptfour{}\footnote{OpenAI GPT-4: \url{https://platform.openai.com/docs/models/gpt-4}, version gpt-4-0613} API for the experiments. \texttt{gpt-3.5-turbo} is the most powerful GPT-3.5 model, optimized for chat and working equally well for traditional completions tasks.
-It accepts a maximum length of 4,096 tokens, while \gptfour{} accepts a maximum length of 8192 tokens.

-To reduce randomness, we set the temperature to 0 and kept the default values for the other parameters.